shreshthgoyal/igls/README.md

 ### Installing

-* To setup a basic environment to run this tool locally either user can install package from PyPi and continue.
+* To setup a basic environment to run this tool locally either user can install package from PyPi and continue.<br>
   ``
   pip install igls==1.0.0
   ``